Updated August 24, 2024

 Floridians can't go wrong with Wells Fargo, our pick for the top bank in the sunshine state.
 Outdoing even other major banks like Bank of America and Chase, Wells Fargo has 522 banking locations in the state of Florida.
 That means you're likely to be able to find a convenient branch just about no matter where you live.

-Operating for nearly 100 years, Wells Fargo has the experience to satisfy their customers' needs, and size that means stability and security for managing wealth for both individuals and businesses.
+Operating for nearly 100 years, Wells Fargo has the experience to satisfy their customers' needs, and size which means stability and security for managing wealth for both individuals and businesses.

 Speaking of businesses, Wells Fargo is a top small business lender, according to reports by the Small Business Administration (SBA), making them a solid choice if you run your own business.[1]